dasShounak/blog/src/collections/posts/2025-05-23-pwnedlabs-breach-in-the-cloud-writeup.md

 ---
 layout: blog
-title: PwnedLabs | Breach in the Cloud Writeup
+title: Breach in the Cloud Writeup - PwnedLabs
 publishDate: 2025-05-23T23:29:00.000Z
 description: A beginner lab from PwnedLabs based on AWS CloudTrail log analysis and AWS S3 enumeration.